NethermindEth/nethermind-tdx/README.md

     MEASUREMENTS_PATH=./artifacts/dev/measurements.json
 ```

 This will start the proxy in `http://localhost:4000`.
-To trigger a remote
+It's necessary that your
+Azure VM is executing the server counterpart of `cvm-reverse-proxy` which
+points to your Azure attestation provider instance.
+With that, to trigger a
-attestation, you can send a request to it:
+remote attestation, you can send a request to your proxy client:

 ```bash
 curl http://localhost:4000